-Prerequisite: RS 200 with a minimum grade of C or Instructor permission.
+Prerequisite: Instructor permission.
+RS 122 with a minimum grade of C.

 RS 216 Pharmacology and IV Therapy (3)

 This class involves a study of drugs common to an imaging department.
 The general pharmacologic principles, drug categories, routes of administration, drug administration safety, and current practice standards will be discussed.
 A discussion of contrast agents and their associated reactions will also be presented.